sardaukar/sardaukar/README.md

 ### Hi there 👋

+I'm an eclectic developer with a preference for backend work, mostly in [Elixir](https://elixir-lang.org/) these days.
+[Ruby](https://www.ruby-lang.org/en/) will always be in my heart, thought, and I hope [Crystal](https://crystal-lang.org/) becomes a thing soon.

+I also believe my #1 job is to fix problems, not write code.
+Just like Tron, [fighting for the users](https://www.youtube.com/watch?v=6a7NjiFGTik) - everyday.

 <!--
 **sardaukar/sardaukar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.